seapagan/pyBlog/README.md

 - Comment on a Post
 - Tag posts with similar topics, list all the tags, and list posts for each tag.
 - A post can be set as 'draft' and published later.
-Draft posts are hidden from
-- all
-  but Superuser or the post author.
+Draft posts are hidden from all but a Superuser or the post author.
-- Ability to 'like' a post, single vote per logged or anonymous user.
+- Ability to 'like' a post, with a single vote per logged or anonymous user.
   Page views are tracked (anonymously and only used for internal page ranking).
   Like button uses Ajax, so it does not force a page refresh.
 - Responsive design - Sidebar on larger screens and degrading cleanly to a drop-down menu on smaller.
 The menu is CSS only.
 - Sidebar has a section for 6 most 'Popular Posts' (ranked by page views then